blaedj/emacs.d/README.md

 My .emacs configuration, in a state of constant flux.

 ## Fixing wierd characters in multi-term:
 It seems that emacsforosx doesn't automatically create/install a ~/.terminfo file, which should contain info about the terminal type declaration (not sure on the terminology for that), like TERM='xterm-256color'.
 Emacs needs eterm-color, but you'll need to create the necessary files using the following command:

-	'''tic -o ~/.terminfo /Applications/Emacs.app/Contents/Resources/etc/e/eterm-color.ti'''
+	tic -o ~/.terminfo /Applications/Emacs.app/Contents/Resources/etc/e/eterm-color.ti